woctezuma/deep-learning-resources/README.md

 >  The Numerical Tours of Data Sciences, by Gabriel Peyré, gather Python experiments to explore modern mathematical data sciences.
 They cover data sciences in a broad sense, including imaging, machine learning, computer vision and computer graphics.
 It showcases application of numerical and mathematical methods such as convex optimization, PDEs, optimal transport, inverse problems, sparsity, etc. The tours are complemented by slides of courses detailing the theory and the algorithms.

 ## Videos

+-   [Data Flowr 🌻 on Youtube][data-flowr-videos]

+> Videos about deep learning.
+Please visit https://www.dataflowr.com/ for more material.

 -   [CS231n: Convolutional Neural Networks for Visual Recognition.
 Stanford University School of Engineering, 2017][cs231n-video]